christinajoshi/React-Cooking/README.md

 ## Very basic and quick recipe application.
-Very little CSS.
-Building front-end using React for learning purposes.
-Will eventually add functionality, change layout, make it look pretty, and connect to database; possibly using express framework and MongoDB.
+Building front-end using React for learning purposes. *Very* little CSS; just wanted buttons to have colors, that's all.
+Will eventually add functionality, change layout/make it look pretty, and connect to database.

 ## Application Functionality
 Add, Edit and Remove recipes <br />